 Sixteen credits of coursework appropriate to the Bioengineering program of study form the core of a BioE focus.
 These courses may have the designation of 36xx (the Bioengineering prefix) but do not need to do so.
 They do not all need to be ENGR courses; however all students do have to meet the minimum number of engineering credits required for graduation.
-Relevant SCI classes (advanced Biology, relevant Physics, Chemistry, Mechanical Engineering, Electrical Engineering, Computing courses that build relevant skills) can be used for certain Bioengineering subspecialties.
+Relevant SCI (advanced Biology, relevant Physics, Chemistry), Mechanical Engineering, Electrical Engineering, and Computing courses that build relevant skills can be used for certain Bioengineering subspecialties.

-Example courses include:
+Example courses include, but are not limited to: